Tap the text to show or hide reading controls.

 Yujin put force into his voice.

-Loosen his control for even a moment and it would shove the blue heart in its hands straight into its mouth.
+A zombie was a low-grade undead, a backward thing whose one stray impulse was appetite.
+Slacken his control for even a moment and it would cram the blue heart in its hands straight into its mouth.

-After confirming that nine zombies had reached their designated spots, he dropped a single drop of blood onto the last heart.
+After confirming that nine zombies had reached their designated spots, he let a single drop of blood fall onto the last heart.

 — Fwoosh!